grokchatgpt/swe-bench-heavy/heavy.md

 ## Constraints and Requirements

 1. **No tooling modifications**: Test infrastructure must remain unaltered
-2. **Session continuity**: Interruptions must resume within the same conversation context window for valid results
+2. **Session continuity**: Interruptions must resume within the same conversation context window for test results to be considered valid
 3. **Tool limitations**: Only filesystem, shell-command-server, and chosen context window management systems permitted
 4. **No auxiliary aids**: Inference aids are prohibited as they contradict the benchmark's core objectives